Skip to content

 }

-One solution is to store script1Hash in the register of the box containing script2.
-Additionally, script1 is modified to ensure that the corresponding register of any box containing script2 equals hash(SELF.propositionBytes).
+To overcome this, we can store script1Hash in a register of the box that contains script2.
+We also need to modify script1 to ensure that the corresponding register of any box containing script2 equals hash(SELF.propositionBytes).

-EDIT: While the "vanilla" perpetual token is interesting, the more powerful one is the "max-once-per-block-use" perpetual token, which should be a separate design pattern.
+While the "vanilla" perpetual token is intriguing, the "max-once-per-block-use" perpetual token offers more flexibility and power, and should be considered as a distinct design pattern.